lucaspauker/lucaspauker.com/content/projects.md

 ---

 Here are some of the projects I have made or worked on in the past few years.
-Check out my [GitHub](https://github.com/lucaspauker) for more.
+Check out my <a href="https://github.com/lucaspauker" target="_blank">GitHub</a> for more.

 ---

+## Tonely

+Train your ear.
+Feel the music.
+Experience musical pitch through touch where Apple Watch haptics meet ear training.

+<a href="https://tonely.io" target="_blank">Tonely</a> is an ongoing research project exploring how haptic feedback might help people develop pitch recognition.
+It's part experiment, part tool, and part invitation.
+We're building in public.

+What if you could feel a perfect fifth?
+What if your wrist could help train your ear?
+We're exploring these questions one pulse at a time through three simple steps: Listen to musical intervals and notes, Feel corresponding haptic patterns on your wrist, and Learn to build pitch recognition through touch and sound.
+No music theory knowledge required.

+---

 ## Terracotta AI

-[Terracotta](https://github.com/lucaspauker/terracotta_ai) is a platform for fine-tuning and evaluating large language models.
+<a href="https://github.com/lucaspauker/terracotta_ai" target="_blank">Terracotta</a> is a platform for fine-tuning and evaluating large language models.
 With Terracotta, we make iterating on the LLM workflow quick and easy.
 Here are a few features that we have:

 - Training: Users can upload a dataset and fine-tune different LLMs provided by OpenAI within minutes using our training dashboard.
 - Qualitative evaluation: A playground for qualitatively comparing base models vs. fine-tuned models from OpenAI and Cohere.